AN AGE-OLD LANDMARK

 FOR FUTURE GENERATIONS

-The church remains a place of worship and a centre for community life in the village.
+The church remains a place of worship and a centre for community life in the village of Tochni.
 In recent years, preservation efforts have been crucial, not only for maintaining the church as a place of worship but also for safeguarding its cultural heritage.
 Local authorities and community leaders have collaborated to maintain the church’s structural integrity.
-They have also tried to retain the church’s aesthetic appeal with restoration projects focusing on repairing and maintaing its frescoes.
+They have also tried to retain the church’s aesthetic appeal.
+This has come in the form of several restoration projects focusing on repairing and maintaining its frescoes.
 The ongoing efforts to preserve and restore this cherished landmark ensure that future generations will continue to appreciate its historical and spiritual significance.

 A STEADFAST REMINDER OF THE ISLAND'S PAST